Racing

 Richard has stood on the podium of all three grand tours and won over 20 professional races.
 When Richie wins, he wins with style.
 He is never afraid to attack and can sense exactly the right moment to go.
 That is how he won his Olympic gold medal and his Giro d’Italia.

 After a difficult 2023 season, Richie proved that he was ready to attack in 2024.
 He started the season with a win at the Ecuadorian time trial national championship.
 At the Tour Colombia, he won the queen stage and took both the points and mountains jerseys.
 He won stage four of the Tour de Romandie.
-Richard had a phenomenal Tour de France, enjoying a day in the coveted yellow jersey, besting the peloton on stage 17, and winning the polka dot jersey.
+Then, Richie raced a phenomenal Tour de France, enjoying a day in the yellow jersey, besting the peloton on stage 17, and winning the polka dot jersey.